therealguy90/foundrytodiscord/README.md

 # Foundry to Discord

 A lightweight FoundryVTT module that sends all FoundryVTT messages to a Discord webhook.
 It has the capability to edit AND delete messages in real-time, making it great for play-by-post-style campaigns, logging, and more!
+Read the full features below.

 **System Support:**
 - Pathfinder Second Edition